m89p067/equiv_med/README.md

 ![Function_Overview](/schema2.png)

 The repository contains Python functions to produce novel graphs for biomedical equivalence testing.
 Visualization enhances the interpretation and storytelling of statistical tests.
-Each function checks the preliminary assumptions of the tests automatically.
-The scripts were subdivided into four folders following the scheme in the figure and paired with console outputs.
-Users interested in running bio-similarity analysis can download the code and follow the instructions contained in the referenced manuscript.
+Each function automatically checks the preliminary assumptions of the tests and is paired with console outputs.
+The scripts were subdivided into four macro-areas following the scheme in the figure.
+Users interested in running bio-similarity analysis can download the code and follow the instructions in the referenced manuscript or the examples.

 # Installation
 ```Python